Chevrotain/chevrotain/docs/tutorial/step2_parsing.md

     This is where much of the 'secret sauce' happens, including creating the inner grammar representation and performing static checks on the grammar.

+## More Rules

-#### Let's look at two more grammar rule, this time with repetition and alternation.
+Let's look at two more grammar rule, this time with repetition and alternation.

 ```javascript
 $.RULE("selectClause", () => {